ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 **Security** Allowed by administrator account

 **Operation** Writes an item over an existing event in the specified stream.
-Throws an exception if the stream does not have an event at the index to be replaced
+Throws an exception if the stream does not have an event to be replaced at the index.

 ReplaceValues( )
 ------------